 - Follow the instructions for your pasta machine.
 Or, roll the dough as thinly as you can and then slice into strips.

 - Coat in flour to stop the pasta all sticking together.
-Ideally hang it up somewhere but I lay mine on baking trays on top of a thick sprinkling of flour.
+Ideally hang it up somewhere but you can lay it on baking trays on top of a thick sprinkling of flour.

 How to Make the Chicken Paprikash